 How to get involved with SA Health

 To find out how to get involved in a consumer/carer group, please contact your local Consumer Engagement contacts for health sites (PDF 108KB) or the Health Consumers Alliance of South Australia.

-The Consumer and Community Advisory Committee / Group (CACAC / CAG) Policy Guideline and Toolkit (PDF 1.2MB) is a practical tool used by SA Health to strengthen and improve the practice of consumer and community engagement processes across SA Health.
-The accompanying tools will assist staff who are responsible for the facilitation and management of the health care services Consumer and Community Advisory Committee / Group.
+The Consumer and Community Advisory Committee / Group (CACAC / CAG) Policy Guideline and Toolkit (PDF 1.2MB) is a tool to strengthen and improve the practice of consumer and community engagement processes across SA Health.
+The accompanying tools will assist SA health staff responsible for the facilitation and management of the health care services Consumer and Community Advisory Committee / Group.

 This Guide will assist staff to implement the SA Health A Framework for Active Partnership with Consumers and the Community (PDF 651KB) and SA Health Guide for Engaging with Consumers and the Community (PDF 1.8MB).

 The Guide to Engaging with Aboriginal People (PDF 531KB) assists staff to conduct Aboriginal stakeholder and community engagement.
 It is designed to be useful preparatory reading before Aboriginal engagement is organised and commenced.